 How did Eusebius die?

 Because after the death of the Holy and Great Emperor Constantine, his son Constantius, who the heresy of Arian had deceived, had taken the kingdom of the East and had greatly helped the Arians and fought for them, doing much persecution and evil to the faithful.
 Then also, St. Eusebius suffered much grief from the Arians.

 Saint Eusebius died because he was hanged upside down and cut to pieces with an ax.
 St. Eusebius, the great God-pleaser, died a mutilated death at the hands of the Aryans for the sake of the Son of God, who is of one being and one nature with the Father.

 For after the death of the Holy and Great Emperor Constantine, his son Constantius, who was deceived by the heresy of Arian, took the kingdom of the East and immensely helped the Arians and fought for them, doing much persecution and evil to the faithful.
 Then also, St. Eusebius suffered much grief from the Arians.

 Read also: Saint Bartholomew.
 How did Bartholomew die?

 The History of Saint Eusebius of Caesarea

-Where this curate was born and of what parents, his history does not show.
+Where this curate was born and his parents, his history does not show.
 Thus he first went to a monastery where he became a monk.
 Then he climbed to the top of a mountain, and there he made himself a small stone enclosure, within which the happy man was without shelter or shade.